 Following the close of the Plan:MK public examination hearings, the Council were invited by the Inspector to submit, for his consideration, a schedule of proposed main modifications to the plan.
 These modifications are considered to be necessary to make Plan:MK sound.

-Following further correspondence with the Inspector to finalise the schedule of modifications, he has now requested that the schedule be subject to public consultation.
+Following further correspondence with the Inspector to finalise the schedule of modifications, the schedule, at the Inspector's request, was subject to public consultation.

-We are therefore holding a six-week period of public consultation to provide an opportunity to comment on the schedule of proposed main modifications to the emerging local plan.
-The consultation is only on the following areas of the plan, and not on any other aspect:
+A six-week period of public consultation was held between Wednesday 31 October 2018 and Wednesday 12 December 2018 to provide an opportunity for comments to be made on the schedule of proposed main modifications to the emerging local plan.
+The consultation covered only the following areas of the plan, and not any other aspect:

 - Main Modifications and policies map;

 Following the close of the consultation, all representations received were sent to the Inspector for his consideration and to assist his final conclusions in preparing his report on the examination.

 The responses rceieved to the consultation can be viewed at the Consultation Portal.